NeuroNav

 • • Historical analytics for dangerous intersections

-• • Iowa DOT partnership for beta testing
+• • Iowa DOT beta partnership opportunities

-• • National outreach to NFB, ACB
+• • National outreach to NFB and ACB

-• • Open-source release of architecture
+• • Open-source release of core architecture

 Reflections